nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="paging-details"></a> Paging Details

+__NOTE:__ Deep paging is being deprecated in favor of [Search After](#search-after).
+Please switch your scroll based queries to [Search After](#search-after) which is more efficient and easier to use.

 The CMR contains many more results than can be returned in a single response so the number of results that can be returned is limited.
 The parameters `page_num`, `offset`, and `page_size` along with the sort specified by `sort_key` control which items will be returned.
 The query parameter `page_size`, defaulting to 10, controls the amount of items that will be returned in a response.
 One of `page_num` or `offset` can be provided to index into the search results.

 `page_num`, defaulting to 1, chooses a "page" of items to return.
 If a search matched 50 items the parameters `page_num=3&page_size=5` would return the 11th item through the 15th item.

 `offset` is a 0 based index into the result set of a query.
 If a search matched 50 items the parameters `offset=3&page_size=5` would return 4th result through the 8th result.

-Note: In the event which an ingest or delete occurs between paging requests, the order of your results may change, causing inconsistent results across pages.
+__Note__: In the event which an ingest or delete occurs between paging requests, the order of your results may change, causing inconsistent results across pages.

 You can not page past the 1 millionth item.
 Please contact the CMR Team at cmr-support@nasa.gov if you need to retrieve items in excess of 1 million from the CMR.
-Additionally granule queries which do not target a set of collections are limited to paging up to the 10000th item.
+Additionally granule queries which do not target a set of collections are limited to paging up to the 10,000th item.

 #### <a name="search-after"></a> Search After

+__NOTE__: This is currently the prefered way to request large sets of records.

 Search After supersedes scrolling.
 Search After allows the retrieval of all results of a query in a stateless manner and is the recommended way for deep paging by Elasticsearch.
 It is supported through the `CMR-Search-After` header.
 Search After is primarily intended to support harvesting of metadata.